 Visitation students go forth into the world prepared to change it for the better.
 They go forth competent, courageous, and caring.
 And we rejoice in their future, and the chance we have had to be part of their extraordinary lives.

-With God’s help and the wisdom born of a long history, Visitation moves into the future realizing this motto: “Non Scholae, Sed Vitae; Not for School, but for Life.”
+“Non Scholae, Sed Vitae; Not for School, but for Life.”

 At Visitation School, we are called by our Catholic, Salesian tradition and as people of God to hold ourselves, our school and our community accountable for sustaining an environment of respect, where multiple experiences and perspectives thrive, and where each individual in our community is treated with his or her God-given dignity and value.

 - We believe Visitation School is a place where many voices, experiences, perspectives, positions and identities come together -- and where we unite through our commitment to Catholic social teachings and our shared humanity.